airline_alliances

 The life beyond the Big Three

-Not every carrier, even the large and world-famous ones, can easily enter the airline alliance as it’s always about meeting high standards.
+Not every carrier, even the large and world-famous ones, can easily enter an airline alliance as it’s always about meeting high standards.
 Therefore, many of them just can’t be accepted.
 The ones who can, though, are not necessarily seeing any sense in doing so.

 Comments